lowercase-app/learn/docs/user-settings/settings.md

 ### Weekly to-do update emails

-Receive weekly emails that keep you up to date on your to-do progress.
+Receive weekly emails that keep you up to date on your [to-do progress](/guide/to-dos.html).
+The email contains a list of your tasks broken out by:

+- Last week
+  - Finished and created
+- This week
+- After this week

 ## Subscription